Image Reproductions & Permissions

 Permission to Publish: Researchers must request permission to publish materials from the library's collections, physical or digital.
 Reusing images for different projects requires a separate permission.

 Scan Orders: Researchers may order scans of images from our collections by completing the front and back of a permission form.
 Staff will share the requested scans with the customer electronically when the order is complete (typically within a week).

-Permission-only Orders: Researchers who want to publish, display, or broadcast an image from Special Collections that they already have should contact staff in order to obtain permission.
+Permission-only Orders: Researchers who want to publish, display, or broadcast an image from the People's Archive that they already have should contact staff in order to obtain permission.

 For all photo orders, staff will prepare an invoice.
 The library accepts checks payable to the "D.C.
 Treasurer."
 We are also able to accept credit card payments by billing a DC Public Library card account